grpc/grpc.io/content/blog/2019-09-23-grpc-on-dotnetcore.md

 <p><img src="/img/grpc-dotnet-packages.svg" alt="grpc-dotnet packages" style="max-width: 800px" /></p>

-In addition to the new published packages that ship as part of **grpc-dotnet**, we've also made improvements that benefit both stacks.
-There have been improvements to the existing packages including a more cohesive experience when working in Visual Studio especially around design-time build and language grammar support for protocol buffers.
+In addition to the newly published packages that ship as part of **grpc-dotnet**, we've also made improvements that benefit both stacks.
+Visual Studio 2019 ships with language grammar support for protobuf files and automatic generation of gRPC server/client code upon saving a protobuf file without requiring full project rebuilds due to design-time builds.

 <p><img src="/img/grpc-visualstudio.png" alt="gRPC in Visual Studio 2019" /></p>

 ## Feedback

 We're were excited about improving the gRPC experience for .NET developers.
 Please give it a try and let us about any feature ideas or bugs you may encounter at the [grpc-dotnet issue tracker](https://github.com/grpc/grpc-dotnet/issues).